xlz-jeydoux/DRM-Integration-doc/docs/operation_validation.rst

 For each protected IP, depending on the pricing defined for this IP (say, C coins per D MB processed - please refer to :ref:`Metering Control` chapter for more information):

    * Stimulate the design so as to process an amount of data corresponding to an expected amount of coins as defined by your business rule (say, 10xD MB corresponding to 10xC coins)
-   * Check the coins consumption on AccelStore: `https://accelstore.accelize.com/user/metering <https://accelstore.accelize.com/user/metering>`_
+   * Check the coins consumption on Accelize Platform: `https://drmportal.accelize.com/front/metering <https://drmportal.accelize.com/front/metering>`_